theon/theon.github.com/content/articles/arduino-auto-plant-watering-part-2.md

 # Arduino

-We now have the chart hosted at tumblr.com, however we are not writing data to it.
-To do this we will need to add some code to our arduino program.
+We now have the chart hosted at tumblr.com, however our Arduino is not writing data to it.
+To do this we will need to add some code to our Aduino program.

 The Arduino code I used is available [here](https://github.com/theon/auto-watering-system/blob/master/arduino/auto-watering.ino).
-There are two important lines to change in the file:
+There are two important things to change in the file:

  * Change the cube server IP on line `38` to your cube servers Elastic IP.
  * Change the password on line `172` to your cube password you setup earlier in this tutorial.

-You may also need to change the Local IP settings at the top of the file to match the settings configured by your router.
-On you computer run `ifconfig` (OSX/Linux) or `ipconfig` (Windows) to get an idea of what these settings should be.
+You may also need to change the Local IP settings at the top of the file to match the settings for your router.
+On your computer run `ifconfig` (in a terminal on OSX/Linux) or `ipconfig` (in `Start > Run > cmd` for Windows) to get an idea of what these settings should be.

 The code relies on two Arduino libraries: